By Arwa Lodhi

-By biting you clean the gingival sulcus (the space underneath the gumline) especially well, while also cleaning all other surfaces perfectly.
+By biting down, you clean the gingival sulcus (the space underneath the gum line) especially well, while also cleaning all other surfaces perfectly.
 You simply bite and release quickly 10-15 times.
 This helps create the little vibrating movements of the “Bass”-technique.

 There’s even a little brush for tongue-cleaning, too (pictured below).
 Basically, you can take care of all your dental needs in about ten seconds flat!

 A major step up from your typical electric toothbrush, we think this device is pretty eco for a few reasons: one, it’s so efficient, it requires no toothpaste, so no taps will be running for the average 1.2 minutes that most people leave them on for when cleaning and rinsing their teeth, and no toothpaste (most of which are quite toxic) will be ingested–although using some is an option you can choose.
 Two, while dentists recommend we change toothbrushes 4 times a year, this only needs to be changed once a year, thus is less wasteful.

 While the price tag may be a bit hefty (over $200), what you’ll save on dental bills may justify the price.